rudylattae/obsidian-imba-plugin-starter/README.md

 > Develop plugin
 > Release plugin

-## Sandbox Vault
+## Test Vault
-While building your Obsidian plugin, it is possible to do serious damage to the data in your vault.
-To minimize risk to your data, you should consider developing and testing your plugin in a "sandbox".
-A sandbox is any vault that has only test files, NOT your actual notes.
+While building your Obsidian plugin, it is possible to damage the data in your vault.
+To minimize risk to your data, consider developing and testing your plugin in a test vault.
+A test vault is any vault that has only test files, NOT your actual notes.

 With this approach, even if your plugin code (un?)intentionally does something wild and nukes all the data and files, you can rest easy knowing your real data is safe.

-To setup a sandbox,
+To setup a test vault,
-1. Create a new vault, name it something like "My Sandbox" or "obsidian-sandbox".
+1. Create a new vault, name it something like "My Test Vault" or "obsidian-test-vault".
-2. Develop and install your plugin in the sandbox
+2. Develop and install your plugin in the test vault

-There are some "test data" repositories provided by the Obsidian Community that can be used

-In the [Development flow state](#development-flow-state) section, we'll take a look at how you can develop your plugin outside of the Sandbox Vault and still test your plugin in the sandbox.
+In the [Development flow](#development-flow) section, we'll take a look at how you can develop your plugin outside of the Test Vault and still test your plugin in the sandbox.

-## Development flow state
+## Development flow
 See [Development workflow](https://docs.obsidian.md/Plugins/Getting+started/Development+workflow) to get a basic idea of how plugin development goes in "Obsidianland".
 If you followed the steps in the [speedrun](#speedrun), you will be using the approach where you develop your plugin inside a folder within your "sandbox".

 > [!NOTE]
 > TODO
 > Mapping the `Reload app without saving` command to `ctrl+R`
 > Using [Hot-Reload](https://github.com/pjeby/hot-reload) with the `.hotreload` file
-> Developing outside the [Sandbox Vault](#sandbox-vault) with `OBSIDIAN_SANDBOX_VAULT_PATH` environment variable
+> Developing outside the [Test Vault](#test-vault) with `OBSIDIAN_SANDBOX_VAULT_PATH` environment variable

 ## Known issues
 This is an alpha-level experiment with warts, please proceed with caution.